Restaurant Listings

 VIETNAMESE

-The name of this quaint little eatery says it all: PC Pho is all about the pho, slow-simmered Vietnamese broth served with various meats and rice noodles—all cooked up by friendly Vietnamese chefs.
+PC Pho is all about the pho, slow-simmered Vietnamese broth served with various meats and rice noodles—all cooked up by friendly Vietnamese chefs.
 The feel and flavors are those you’d find in Hanoi.
-In addition to beef and chicken, there’s vegetarian pho and tofu pho for those avoiding meat, plus spring rolls, fried rice, dumplings, fried noodles, and braised dishes.
+In addition to beef and chicken, there’s vegetarian pho and tofu pho, plus spring rolls, fried rice, dumplings, fried noodles, and braised dishes.
 1890 Bonanza Dr, 435-214-7027, pcphorestaurant.com $–$$ L D P

 PRETTY BIRD